Shris7/Advanced_Physical_Design/README.md

 ![image](https://user-images.githubusercontent.com/92938137/183272470-03f12bc0-7f51-4b87-a8db-4ba3b5f25dda.png)

-After performing routing if there are any drc errors we must manually check and correct them out wiht the help of ```tritonRoute.drc``` file.
+After performing routing if there are any drc errors we must manually check and correct them out with the help of ```tritonRoute.drc``` file.

 ## SPEF EXTRACTOR
 Once routing is done,parasitics can be extracted to perform sign-off post route STA Analysis using a SPEF File.